 Complete lines 1 through 13, column (A).
 If the amount on line 13 is \$10,000 or less, you may complete only line 13 for columns (B) and (C).
 These filers do not have to complete Schedules A through K (however, refer to applicable schedules when completing column (A)).
 If the amount on line 13, column (A), is more than \$10,000, complete all lines and schedules that apply.
+Refer to the corresponding schedules to determine the amount to be reported on each line.

 Member income of mutual or cooperative electric companies.
 Income of a mutual or cooperative electric company described in section 501(c)(12) which is treated as member income under subparagraph (H) of that section is excluded from unrelated business taxable income.

 Income from qualifying shipping activities.
 The organization's gross income does not include income from qualifying shipping activities (as defined in section 1356) if the organization makes an election under section 1354 on a timely filed return (including extensions) to be taxed on its notional shipping income (as defined in section 1353) at the highest corporate rate (35%).
 If the election is made, the organization generally may not claim any loss, deduction, or credit with respect to qualifying shipping activities.
 An organization making this election also may elect to defer gain on the disposition of a qualifying vessel under section 1359.
 Use Form 8902, Alternative Tax on Qualifying Shipping Activities, to figure the tax.
-Include the alternative tax on Form 990-T, Part IV, line 42.
+Include the alternative tax on Form 990-T. Part IV, line 42.